awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-view.md

 # Viewing an object lifecycle policy<a name="policies-object-lifecycle-view"></a>

-An object lifecycle policy specifies how long objects should be stored in a container\.
+An object lifecycle policy specifies how long objects should be kept in a container\.

 **To view an object lifecycle policy \(console\)**